microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveStudyAsync(studyInstanceUid);
 ```
-All three of the dcm files that we uploaded previously are part of the same study so the response should have value 3 (Todo: how to validate this by user and response code).
+All three of the dcm files that we uploaded previously are part of the same study so the response should return all 3 instances.
+Validate that the response has a status code of OK and that all three instances are returned.

 ---
 ### Retrieve-metadata-of-all-instances-in-study